wazuh/wazuh-documentation/source/user-manual/agents/remove-agents/restful-api-remove.rst

 Removing disconnected agents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can remove agents which never connected or which have been disconnected for a long time.
-Use the parameter ``older_than`` to set a period of time of no known activity.
+You can remove agents which never connected or which have been disconnected for a given period of time.
+Use the parameter ``older_than`` to set a period of no known activity.
 Use ``status`` to select the `Never connected` and `Disconnected` agents.
 For example, to remove agents inactive for more than 21 days, run a query like the following one.

 .. code-block:: console